jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 #### Leave Out Access

 To make a system perform faster you can take away the object oriented structure.
-With that you gain that you might not put directions on the stack and make jump statements to get to the procedure.
+With that you gain that you might not put directions on the stack and make jump statements to get to the command.

-Another way to optimize code for speed is to inline procedures.
-Preferably all procedures if there isn’t a potentially infinite recurrence.
+Another way to optimize code for speed is to inline commands.
+Preferably all commands if there isn’t a potentially infinite recurrence.
 (You could inline a maximum of recurrences.)

 ### Logic optimization